 When most of us were younger, it was hard to get drunk or find drugs.
-Aside from stealing from your parents’ liquor cabinet, using a fake ID, or finding that one shady kid in the hall that always had weed for sale, it was tough finding a way to get high.
+Aside from stealing from your parent’s liquor cabinet, using a fake ID, or finding that one shady kid in the hall who always had weed for sale, it was tough to find a way to get high.

 It’s this aspect of trust that often gets people in trouble.
 We trust that our doctors will give us things that will make our lives better, and yet, these substances can actually make matters a lot worse.

 Substance Abuse In Any Form Can Be Life-Altering

 It always starts so innocently.
 Typically, prescription drugs are given to patients recovering from an injury or surgery.
 These innocent little devils are then taken to ease the pain and boy, do they ease the pain!